alertmanager/alert_manager_docs/docs/update_manual.md

-# Update to Release 2.2
+# Update to Release 3.0

 ## Before you update

-**Important:** This release has changes regarding how indexes are handled.
-Read carefully!

-Previous releases were delivered with a default _indexes.conf_ file.
-Due to certification reasons this is not allowed anymore.

-Before upgrading make sure you have a valid indexes.conf on both the search-head and the indexer pointing to your index that stores the alerts (e.g. _alerts_).

-**Important**: Do not put the indexes.conf under alert_manager/default or TA-alert_manager/default, as these settings may be lost after an update.
+**Important:** This release is a Splunk 8.0 or higher release only.
+Upgrade Splunk to 8.0 first before upgrading!

 ## Update Procedure

-Update the alert_manager on the search head, and TA-alert_manager addon on both the search-head and indexer (if needed).
+Update the alert_manager on the search head.
+Remove all instances of TA-alert_manager as it is not needed anymore.

 ## After the Update